ElectricityAuthority/tracing/README.md

 Adding Input files from the EMI website into the /data/input/vSPDout directory and editing trace.py (test_limit_min and test_limit_max) should allow the program to run over other time periods.

-## Post-processing trace data

-An iPython notebook file is provided for post-processing.
-This file loads each daily file into memory then takes the mean over the three year period and calculates the Herfindahl-Hirschman Index for each transmission asset.

 ## Historic tracing of vSPD daily output file